Para-Alpine athletes compete in five disciplines, downhill, super G, giant slalom, slalom and super combined.

 Skiers in the highest classification must complete their run a certain percentage faster than their competitors in the lower classifications to come away victorious.

 Instant factored times

 During training, calculating factored timing has always been a difficult process, taking significant time and resources.
 Thanks to Protern.io, factored times are now available instantly.

-We had a chance to speak with Canadian Para-Alpine coach Matt Hallat and he explained the benefits they’ve seen using Protern.io with their athletes.
+We had a chance to speak with Canadian Para-Alpine High-Performance Director Matt Hallat and he explained the benefits they’ve seen using Protern.io with their athletes.

 Protern.io offers a lot of data and information for Para-Alpine athletes to discover and work with.
 The live factored times are just the tip of the iceberg and they have already been a game changer.